walterxie/eDNA-pipeline/README.md

 If you do not need clustering through different thresholds, you could use faster script *createAllRarefactionTable.r* to generate the rarefaction table at 97% threshold only.

-4. Run *all???.r* one by one to get all figures and tables.
+4. Run *createAllFiguresTables.r* to get all figures and tables.